awmanoj/awmanoj.github.io/_posts/2016-08-27-service-discovery-configuration-management-with-consul.md

 {% endhighlight %}

-2. you install consul-template on each of those instances where the services A, B and C are running.
+o. you install consul-template on each of those instances where the services A, B and C are running.

 Note that this is a one-time investment and things will be even easier if you are using some automation tool like ansible or cloudformation (or chef, puppet).
 If you aren't using any of these and still setting up every new server by hand - you should try one of these - my current favorite is Ansible.